The University of Trento encourages the continuous quality enhancement of programmes, of research, of the Third Mission (TM) and of Departments.

 Delegate for Third Mission - where provided

-The Delegate for the Third Mission assists the Director in the management of the Department's third mission activities, monitors the activities carried out and acts as a link with the University for the activities of his competence.
+The Delegate for the Third Mission assists the Director in the management of the Department's third mission activities, monitors the jobs carried out and acts as a link with the University for the tasks of his competence.

 Organisation for quality assurance